AdamVenis/adamvenis.github.io/_posts/2021-06-06-fibonacci-overkill.md

 >>> 7.327787560000161e-06
 ```

 Not bad!
 It already only takes 7.3μs, but let's try to do better.
-As an amusing side note, the naive recursive solution takes ~4s on my laptop, so we're already over 500,000x faster.
+As an amusing side note, the naive recursive solution without caching takes ~4s on my laptop, so we're already over 500,000x faster.

 ---